donniewerner/sqlmapui/README.md

 -s SESSIONFILE      Load session from a stored (.sqlite) file --file-write=WFILE  Write a local file on the back-end DBMS file system --file-dest=DFILE   Back-end DBMS absolute filepath to write to

+mwood note: this was found from an unknown version in Chinese
+			I am simply builing on that work, credits to the original authors, and the translated version this is built from.
 ```